inogii/inogii/README.md

     <h3>Hey! 👋</h3>
 </div>

-I'm **Iñigo Varas** (@inogii) currently studying a MSc in Applied Artificial Intelligence @uc3m.
+I'm **Iñigo Varas** (@inogii) AI Engineer @HPE and previously MSc in Applied Artificial Intelligence student @uc3m.
 Here you will see the projects that I have developed in the past years and I can publicly share, enjoy the read 😇

 ## 🎓 Education
 - uc3m - MSc Applied Artificial Intelligence